Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 #### `json_remote.php`
 This script attempts to open an SSH connection to another server, locate and read a JSON data file of enrolled students, and write the data as a CSV to the location specified by `'CSV_FILE'`.

 ***IMPORTANT:*** This script is highly specialized, and is currently obsolete and unsupported.
-It is provided "as is" as a resource for another developer to adapt for their University's needs.
+This script is provided "as is" as a resource for another developer to adapt for their University's needs.
+Use at your own risk.

 **config.php**
 *define* |